 Jobs, ExceptionHandlers, Dispatchers

-The most important elements we can add to the context are Job, ExceptionHandler, and Dispatcher (the list is not exhaustive).
+The most important elements we can add to the context are Job, ExceptionHandler, and Dispatcher (this list isn't exhaustive).

-- ExceptionHandler handles uncaught exceptions in a coroutine or its children.
-It can be very helpful for logging, but note that it doesn't provide a way to catch the exception, so it cannot be used to recover from failures – we have
+ExceptionHandler handles uncaught exceptions in a coroutine or its children.
+It's useful for logging, but it doesn't give you a way to catch an exception and recover from it — that's what

 More about Dispatchers

-Dispatcher is just an interface and we can implement our own, if needed.
-In fact, most platforms (like JS, JVM/Android, Native), have their own specific dispatchers in addition to the three standard ones available everywhere.
+Dispatcher is just an interface, so we can implement our own if needed.
+Most platforms also provide their own specialized dispatchers, in addition to the three standard ones available everywhere:

-In case we need to use our own pool of one or multiple threads, there are helper functions newSingleThreadContext() and newFixedThreadPoolContext(), which take care of creating a thread pool, and the dispatcher that uses it for execution.
-They may be handy if we need to run a fixed number of long-running background jobs.
+If we need our own pool of one or more threads, newSingleThreadContext() and newFixedThreadPoolContext() create a thread pool and a dispatcher that uses it.
+These are handy for a fixed number of long-running background jobs.

 Run the following example and see what it prints: